Case 10: Acute Ischemic Stroke

 *check for facial droop by having pt show teeth or smile

-*check for arm drift by having pt hold their arms out in front of them and close their eyes- normal is both move or none move, abnormal is one stays and the other drifts away
+*check for arm drift by having pt hold their arms out in front of them palms up and close their eyes- normal is both move or none move, abnormal is one stays and the other drifts away

 *check speech by having patient repeat, "You can't teach an old dog new tricks." normal is correct words and no slurring, abnormal is slurring of words and/or wrong words

-3. Delivery - Goal is to identify a stroke quickly and transport quickly to a hospital with a CT scanner, rapid transport!
-Notify the stroke team at the hospital ASAP for possible stroke.
-Note: check a blood glucose in route if possible.
+Goal is to identify a stroke quickly and transport quickly to a hospital with

-4. Door - Immediate general assessment < 10 minutes after arrival to hospital
+Immediate general assessment < 10 minutes after arrival to hospital

-Assess ABGs,
+Assess ABCs,

 O2, IV, Monitor